emscripten-core/emscripten/docs/process.md

    resulting SHA be `<LTO-sha>`.
 An example of this CL is https://chromium-review.googlesource.com/c/emscripten-releases/+/3781978.
-   After landing the CL, wait for a couple hours before proceeding because building and creating a binary for the new commit will take some time.
-If the binary is not ready, `create_release.py` in the next step will fail.
+   After landing the CL, wait for a couple hours before proceeding because building and archiving for the new commit will take some time.
+Check https://ci.chromium.org/p/emscripten-releases/g/main/console to see if the commit has passed "Archive Binaries" phase for all three platforms.
 1. Run [`scripts/create_release.py`][create_release_emsdk] in the emsdk
    repository.
 When we do both an LTO and a non-LTO release, run:
    ```